Assessment Appeals Board / Hearing Officers

 MERCEDES BARBA has been a realtor/broker for over 13 years in the Los Angeles area and is the owner of Casablanca Properties.

 LESLIE G. BELLAMY is a real estate broker specializing in real estate sales.
-He is a past President of the California Association of Realtors, Inc. and is at present, Chairman of the Board of that Association.
-He is active in various community organizations and is on the faculty of the California Community College District as an instructor in real estate.
+He is a past President and Chairman of the Board of the California Association of Real Estate Brokers, Inc. He is active in various community organizations and is on the faculty of the California Community College District as an instructor in real estate.

 PAUL L. BENJAMIN is a real estate broker since 1984.
 He owns and operates Paul Benjamin Realty.
 He is a member of the Rancho Los Cerritos Board of Realtors.
 Mr. Benjamin is active in various community organizations, and is a member of the Bellflower Chamber of Commerce.